GeorgeWebDevCy/TCNApp/README.md

 ---

-## 🛡️ WordPress Backend Requirements

-- Install and configure the [TCN Consumer Network MLM](https://github.com/GeorgeWebDevCy/tcn-mlm) plugin alongside WooCommerce to manage membership tiers, commissions, and expose the REST endpoints (`gn/v1/memberships/*`, membership metadata on `/wp-json/wp/v2/users/me`) consumed by the mobile upgrade flows.
+- Install and configure the [TCN Platform WordPress plugin](docs/wordpress/tcn-platform-plugin.md), which now packages both the membership/MLM engine and the Password Login REST API consumed by the mobile client.
+The plugin seeds WooCommerce membership products, exposes `tcn-mlm/v1/*` endpoints for genealogy and commissions, and keeps bearer-token authentication aligned with the mobile flows.【F:src/config/authConfig.ts†L1-L17】【F:src/services/wordpressAuthService.ts†L1-L220】
+- Keep WooCommerce active and confirm the plugin's **Membership & MLM** module remains enabled so membership catalogue data stays in sync with the app.
+- Configure the plugin's **Password Login API** module (allowed origin, HTTPS enforcement, optional dev HTTP override) to match the environments your devices use.
-- Install and configure the GN Password Login API plugin so `/wp-json/gn/v1/login` is reachable for REST authentication, and ensure `/wp-json/wp/v2/users/me` remains accessible for profile hydration when tokens are available.【F:src/config/authConfig.ts†L1-L17】【F:src/services/wordpressAuthService.ts†L1-L220】
+- Ensure `/wp-json/wp/v2/users/me` remains accessible for profile hydration when tokens are available and grant members permission to upload avatars, matching the plugin's Activity Log guidance.【F:src/services/wordpressAuthService.ts†L29-L61】
 - Ensure CORS and HTTPS are enabled so the React Native app can reach the WordPress API from devices and simulators.
-- Grant users permission to call the profile endpoint so their display name and avatar can be hydrated after login.【F:src/services/wordpressAuthService.ts†L29-L61】

 ---

 ## 🔗 Related Repositories

-- [TCN Consumer Network MLM](https://github.com/GeorgeWebDevCy/tcn-mlm): WordPress plugin that powers membership catalogue data, upgrade confirmations, and commission tracking for the TCN network, exposing the REST endpoints consumed by the mobile app.
+- [TCN Platform WordPress Plugin](docs/wordpress/tcn-platform-plugin.md): Unified membership/MLM and Password Login API package that powers the WooCommerce backend consumed by this app.
-- [GN Password Login API](https://github.com/GeorgeWebDevCy/gn-password-login-api): Companion authentication plugin that provides the `/wp-json/gn/v1/login` endpoint used by the React Native client.

 ---